justinttran/BigRedHacks/README.md

 # BigRedHacks

-Special Operatives
+Special Operatives:

-By Justin Tran, Kevin Li, and Edwin Ma
+A game by Justin Tran, Kevin Li, and Edwin Ma